skycoin/hardware-wallet/README.md

 ## Build instructions:

-Immediately after cloning this repository make sure submoudules are up-to-date by executing.
+Immediately after cloning this repository make sure submoudules are up-to-date by executing the following command.
 All other commands expect this step completed first.

 ```
 git submodule update --init --recursive